hjerpbakk/AspNetCoreWorkshop/README.md

 - Create a `.dockerignore` file to copy the minimum needed files to the build context
 - Run `docker build -t dips/workshop .` to build the docker imager
 - Run `docker run -p 80:80 dips/workshop` to run the app through in container
+- Verify that it works in the browser

 ### Adding mounting to prevserve high score